edgedb/rfcs/text/1008-tls-and-alpn.rst

 collect sensitive queries without the user knowing.
 And a cracker could use the users' credentials to access their data in the database.

-As the server private key passphrase is stored in the ``credentials.json`` file in clear text, this directory needs extra attention for security purposes in production environments.
+As the server private key passphrase may be stored in the ``metadata.json`` file in clear text, the data directory needs extra attention for security purposes in production environments.